davinel000/td-multimapping/README.md

    - Open the **"General"** tab:
      - View project info: Number of projectors, project name, and resolution.
      - Toggle mapping/warping and apply custom masks (ensure mask resolution matches your content).
-     - Activate **Show Calibration Mode** for color adjustments.
+     - Activate **Show Calibration** preview for color adjustments.
      - Use the lower module area to view the projector layout, with optional **Show Numbers** for alignment verification.
-     - Add a full grid or Stoner grid for fine-tuning image corrections.
+     - Add a full grid (visible on all screens) or Stoner grid (visible while using Stoner) for fine-tuning image corrections.

 5. **Keystoning:**
    - Access the tabs for each projector (e.g., **B1**, **B2**, ..., **BN**).
    - Adjust:
-     - **Premapping Transform:** Useful for overlapping projectors; manually set scale, translation, and rotation.
      - Open the **Stoner** interface for keystone and warp adjustments using mouse or keyboard for precision.
      - Save settings after finishing adjustments for each projector.
      - Disable calibration, grids, or numbers once setup is complete.
+     - **Premapping Transform:** Useful for strongly overlapping projectors; manually set scale, translation, and rotation.

 6. **Opening Previously Saved Mapping:**
    - Go to the **"Open"** tab, click the **+** button, and select a saved project folder.
 Ensure it contains all necessary projector folders (e.g., `Beamer1`, `Beamer2`, ...).
 Press **Load**.
 The message "Project is ready to use" confirms successful loading.

 ---

-## Beamer Layout Setup
+## Notes on Beamer Layout Setup

 1. **Configure Screen Grid:**
    - Use Windows Display Settings or Nvidia Device Manager for layout setup (linear or grid).